 Your plan benefit is actuarially increased before the age you expect to receive Railroad Retirement benefits.

-Benefits from Age 55 to 61

-Beginning at age 62 (your elected leveling age), your Plan benefit decreases.
-The reduction reflects the fact that larger benefits were provided before age 62.

-Benefits beginning at Age 62

-^{} In some cases, you will receive no benefits from the Plan after the age at which your Social Security or Railroad Retirement benefits are expected to begin.
+Benefits from Age 55 to 61 Monthly Plan benefit (actuarially adjusted) \$1,425.54 Monthly estimated Railroad Retirement benefit 0.00 Total Monthly Benefits \$1,425.54 Beginning at age 62 (your elected leveling age), your Plan benefit decreases.
+That larger benefits were provided before age 62.
+The reduction reflects the fact Benefits beginning at Age 62 Monthly Plan benefit (actuarially adjusted) \$ 675.54 Monthly estimated Railroad Retirement benefit 750.00 Total Monthly Benefits \$1,425.54 In some cases, you will receive no benefits from the Plan after the age at whic Social Security or Railroad Retirement benefits are expected to begin. bh your

-In addition, if you are married when payments begin, your surviving spouse would be entitled to receive the Automatic Survivor Benefit of \$500 (\$1,000.00 x 50%) per month when you die.
+In addition, if you are married when payments begin, your surviving spouse may receive the Automatic Survivor Benefit of $500 (1,000.00 \times 50\%)$ per month after your death.